-Our Audit Committee currently consists of Messrs.
+Our Audit Committee consists of Messrs.
 Noel J. Spiegel (Chair), John A. Fry, and Craig C. Parker.
-On the date of our Annual Meeting, Howard L. Weiner will be appointed to our Audit Committee and Craig C. Parker will cease to be a member of the Audit Committee in connection with Mr. Parker ceasing to be a member of our Board of Directors.
 The Board of Directors has determined that Mr. Spiegel qualifies as an "audit committee financial expert" as such term is defined in Item 407(d)(5) of Regulation S-K. Our Board of Directors has determined that Messrs.
-Fry, Parker, Spiegel and Weiner are independent within the meaning of the NASDAQ Stock Market listing rules and meet the additional test for independence for Audit Committee members imposed by SEC regulation and the NASDAQ Stock Market listing rules.
+Fry, Parker and Spiegel are independent within the meaning of the NASDAQ Stock Market listing rules and meet the additional test for independence for Audit Committee members imposed by SEC regulation and the NASDAQ Stock Market listing rules.
 As of the date of this Proxy Statement, our Audit Committee is fully independent and is in compliance with the applicable SEC and NASDAQ rules and regulations.

-Our Audit Committee met eight times during our 2018 fiscal year.
-Our Audit Committee assists the Board of Directors in monitoring the audit of our financial statements, our independent registered public accounting firm's qualifications and independence, the performance of our independent auditors and our compliance with legal and regulatory requirements.
+Our Audit Committee met four times during our 2016 fiscal year.
+Our Audit Committee assists the Board of Directors in monitoring the audit of our financial statements, our independent registered public accounting firm's qualifications and independence, the performance of our audit function and independent auditors and our compliance with legal and regulatory requirements.
 The Audit Committee has direct responsibility for the appointment, compensation, retention (including termination) and oversight of our independent auditors, and our independent auditors report directly to the Audit Committee.
 The Audit Committee also reviews and approves related party transactions as required by the applicable NASDAQ rules.